Justin-DynamicD/terraform-azurerm-virtual_network/README.md

 }
 ```

 This is a key/value list of subnet names that will have a NAT gateway created and associated.
-The key is the name of the matching subnet, the value can be defined as `null` to creeate a regional NGW, or a `int` can be defined to assign the NGW to a specific availability zone and create a zonal promise.
+The key is the name of the matching subnet, the value can be defined as `null` to create a regional NGW, or a `int` can be defined to assign the NGW to a specific availability zone and create a zonal promise.
 This `int` must be a valid availability zone in a supported region.

 ### tags